CodeSportLabs/gordboy-rtl8812au/README.md

 Source builds with no warnings or errors, and is very stable in use.
 Realtek seem to have done a decent job here.

-Added (cosmeticly edited) original Realtek_Changelog.txt, this README.md and kms.conf.
+Added (cosmeticly edited) original Realtek_Changelog.txt, this README.md and dkms.conf.

 Removed debian package - too many commits and rebuilds